 Midden and other artefacts that have been discovered in the area suggest Kai Tahu once temporarily occupied Kakanui in their travels north and south.

-Interestingly, soil from Kakanui also form many of New Zealand’s top cricket pitches due to their physical properties.
+These rich sand also form many of the country’s top cricket pitches due to their physical properties.

 Campbell’s Bay is a great beach for surfing, swimming and having fun in the sun.